linode/developers/hugo/content/email/postfix/troubleshooting-problems-with-postfix-dovecot-and-mysql.md

         smtpd_tls_auth_only = yes
         ~~~

-    {:.note}
-    >
+    {{< note >}}

-    > First, you're going to tell Postfix to use Dovecot's SSL certificate and key, because some mail clients will choke if the certificates for the incoming and outgoing servers don't match.
+First, you're going to tell Postfix to use Dovecot's SSL certificate and key, because some mail clients will choke if the certificates for the incoming and outgoing servers don't match.
 Then you're telling Postfix to use (only) TLS encryption.
 This means that users can connect on the standard port (25), but before they are allowed to send any authentication information, they have to establish an encrypted connection.

+{{< /note >}}

 3. Make a copy of the `/etc/postfix/master.cf` file: